 http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=ca20256c54ea4310VgnVCM1000003dd60f89RCRD http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=b0993228eb22a310VgnVCM1000003dd60f89RCRD

-Parking Tickets data files were moved to our Azure Blob storage, HDInsight cluster in Azure was created and all the data files were organized into Hive tables to be further queried for our data insights.
+Parking Tickets data files were moved to our Azure Blob storage, an HDInsight cluster in Azure was created and all the data files were organized into Hive tables to be further queried for our data insights.

-Power Queries were built to bring both Hive table’s data and JSON files with Parking locations, datasets were then moved to PowerPivot model and uses as a source for PowerBI and PowerMap visualization.
-During a preliminary comparison of parking tickets data with parking locations we had discovered a few “hot” spots with high volume of parking infractions at the of December of 2014, mostly in downtown, and there was one such hot spot with a street address “34 Little Norway Cres” that was right across the Billy Bishop Airport.
+Power Queries were built to bring both Hive tables’ data and JSON files with Parking locations, datasets were then moved to the PowerPivot model and used as a source for Power BI and Power Map visualization.
+During a preliminary comparison of parking ticket data with parking locations, we had discovered a few “hot” spots with high volume of parking infractions at the end of December 2014, mostly in downtown, and there was one such hot spot with a street address “34 Little Norway Cres” that was right across the Billy Bishop Airport.

 i. http://www.statcan.gc.ca/pub/51-007-x/2013001/t001-eng.htm